Trump scolds US Republicans on healthcare; CBO sees 32 million uninsured

 Party fractures also emerged in the House of Representatives.
 The chamber passed a plan to repeal and replace Obamacare in May.
 But on Wednesday, the House Freedom Caucus, the Republican Party's conservative wing, filed a petition to vote on a straight repeal.

-AshLee Strong, a spokeswoman for House Speaker Paul Ryan, said: "The House passed an Obamacare repeal-and-replace bill we
+House Speaker Paul Ryan's spokeswoman, AshLee Strong, said: "The House passed an Obamacare repeal-and-replace bill we

 are proud of and we hope the Senate will take similar action."

+(Story corrects to remove reference to Mike Pence attending meeting, adds Tom Price.)

-(Writing by John Whitesides and Lisa Lambert; Additional reporting by Susan Cornwell, Richard Cowan, Yasmeen Abutaleb and Susan Heavey; Editing by Leslie Adler and Peter Cooney)
+(Writing by John Whitesides and Lisa Lambert; Additional reporting by Susan Cornwell, Richard Cowan, Yasmeen Abutaleb and Susan Heavey; Editing by Leslie Adler, Peter Cooney and Michael Perry)